rangle/ngCourse2/handout/testing/components/async.md

 # Testing Asynchronous Actions

 Sometimes we need to test components that rely on asynchronous actions that happen at specific times.
-Angular provides a function called `fakeAsync` which allows us to simulate the passage of time.
-FakeAsync wraps our tests in a zone and gives us access to the `tick` function which will allow us to simulate the passage of time precisely.
+Angular provides a function called `fakeAsync` which wraps our tests in a zone and gives us access to the `tick` function, which will allow us to simulate the passage of time precisely.

-Suppose we had a component with a button, clicking that button will trigger an action within a setTimeout of 2 seconds.
+Suppose we had a component with a button that will trigger an action within a setTimeout of two seconds.
 Here's what our component and unit test might look like:

 ```js
 @Component({
   selector: 'example',
   template: `